A Trip to the Dentist: Synopsis

 Veronica talks to Sean Friedrich and tells him about the girl-on-girl event and that Dick and Beaver took her over to a bed and argued about who should have sex with her.
 Veronica talks to Dick, who presents a different account of events, saying that he didn't drug her and that he found Beaver with Veronica already.
 Veronica approaches Beaver, who gives a set of events more similar to that of Sean.
 However, after Dick and Sean leave, he purports to have run away and vomited before he could bring himself to rape her.
 Keith says that he has to leave for an engagement in Vegas.
 Logan talks to Aaron, but Aaron does not even know Logan's birth date.
 Veronica talks to Carrie Bishop (Leighton Meester), who says that she saw Veronica having sex with Duncan.
 Veronica confronts Duncan, who denies the rape accusations and remembers comforting Veronica in her drugged state.
 Duncan says that the sex was consensual but was nevertheless ashamed of it because he knew that—confirming Veronica's fears—they were siblings.
 Distraught, Veronica finally shares with Wallace everything she knows.
-Keith calls a prostitute in Vegas for an unknown reason, while Veronica apologizes to Logan and tells her about the situation with Duncan.
+Keith calls a prostitute in Vegas for an unknown reason, while Veronica apologizes to Logan and tells him about the situation with Duncan.
 Back in Vegas, Keith talks to the prostitute, Cheyenne, about Abel Koontz, as Cheyenne and Koontz were together at the time of Lilly's murder.
 Veronica and Logan go into his darkened house, kissing, only to realize too late that Aaron is throwing a surprise party for him—meaning that virtually the entire high school now knows that they are dating.